Known as Belgium’s “capital of cool”, “city of diamonds” and “city of fashion”, the attractions in Antwerp are endless.

 Read on for just a sample of things to do in Antwerp, from exploring its spectrum of architecture and museums to delving into its boutique shops.
 If you only have one day in Antwerp, you might have to close your eyes and pick a random selection from the list below!

-- 20 things to do in Antwerp, Belgium
+- 20 of the best things to do in Antwerp, Belgium

 - 1. Gawp at Antwerp Central station